 Other Names— Trailing petunia, Mini petunia, Million Bells

-Calibrachoa, also known as “Million Bells” is much like a miniature petunia.
-It is more durable to changing weather conditions and diseases.
-Calibrachoa has a compact growing habit and small flowers.
-These small flowers look well in borders and containers.
-Hanging baskets are good choice for growing millionbells because the plant sends flowers on a trail, making an attractive display as calibrachoa flowers come in variety of colors and patterns.
+Calibrachoa looks well in borders and containers.
+Hanging baskets are a good choice for growing million bells because the plant sends flowers on a trail, making an attractive display as calibrachoa flowers come in a variety of colors and patterns.

 It can grow up to 8 inches tall.
 The plant produces blooms all summer long and in fall in moderate climates until the first frost.
 Whereas in tropics, it blooms in winter and spring.

 It can be easily propagated from seeds or cuttings.
 To propagate it from cuttings take several 4-8 inch long cuttings without blooms.
 Plant them in a pot after removing the bottom leaves in a well drained potting mix.

 Keep the cuttings at a temperature around 70 F, away from direct sunlight and keep the soil moderately moist.
 After cuttings have outgrown the existing pots, plant them in bigger pots or on the ground.

 For prolific blooms, growing calibrachoa in full sun is required as they bloom less in shade.
 Although some varieties can grow in part shade too.

 Soil for growing calibrachoa must be loose, well-drained, rich and permeable.
 They prefer fast-draining potting soil.

 Water million bells when the first 2 inches of soil seems barely moist or dry.
 It is best to water less as overwatering causes root rot.
 Water slowly and deeply, soaking the soil to the depth of roots.
 Keep the leaves dry to avoid fungal diseases.